JosephGesnouin/Asymmetrical-Bi-RNNs-to-encode-pedestrian-trajectories/README.md

 -- `average` : to average several existing predictions

-Beware of the "hard" paths I left in the first two scripts.
+Beware of the "hard" paths we left in the two scripts.

 ## Benchmarking Models:
+The challenge is hosted on [AIcrowds](https://www.aicrowd.com/challenges/trajnet-a-trajectory-forecasting-challenge), please follow the [guidelines](https://thedebugger811.github.io/posts/2021/04/milestone_1/) to create a submission

 ## Citation